 - A single measure of spirits (e.g. whisky, vodka, rum or gin) = one unit.

-The number of units can vary according to the brand of drink and whether you’re male or female.
-For a more accurate picture check out Drink Aware’s unit calculator and add up all the units you’ve drunk this week.
+The number of units can vary for men and women as well as depending on the brand of drink.
+For a better idea of your intake, check out Drink Aware’s unit calculator and add up all the units you’ve drunk this week.

 What are the effects of binge drinking?

-Only you can take responsibility for your relationship with drink.
-It’s just worth being aware of the impact binge drinking can have on your life.
+Only you can take responsibility for your relationship with alcohol.
+Even though it may not be as fun as drinking it, it’s worth being aware of the impact that booze, specifically binge drinking, can have on your life.

-- Accidents happen: Statistically-speaking, if you’re completely wasted you’re more likely to harm yourself by falling into bushes or stepping out into moving traffic.
-Drunken drivers are another clear hazard, especially if you’ve gone along for the ride, and as alcohol affects judgement you may well agree to something you’d never do sober.
-It’s estimated that alcohol features in 20-30% of accidents, and if you’re comprehensively slaughtered from a holiday binge session then obviously things are more likely to go wrong for you.
+- Accidents happen: Statistically-speaking, if your blood alcohol concentration is sky high you’re more likely to harm yourself by falling into bushes or stepping out into moving traffic.
+Drunken drivers are another clear hazard, especially if you’re just along for the ride.
+It’s estimated that alcohol features in 20-30% of accidents, and if you’re completely wasted from a holiday binge session then obviously things are more likely to go wrong.

-- Crime time: Binge drinking can bring you into contact with crime in several ways, as a victim or villain.
-For example, 76,000 facial injuries in the UK each year are linked to drunken violence.
+- Crime time: Binge drinking can bring you into contact with crime in several ways.
+For example, drunken violence is associated with 76,000 facial injuries in the UK each year.
 Alcohol is a major factor in 33% of burglaries and 50% of street crime.
-In short, you’re vulnerable when smashed, and not in full control of your judgement, whether you’re swinging a punch because you’re plastered or getting decked by someone more drunk than you.
+In short, you’re vulnerable when smashed, and not in full control of your judgement, whether you’re the one swinging a punch because you’re plastered or receiving one.

 - Liver problems: Alcohol in the body is processed by your liver.
-A heavy session places a big strain on this vital organ, and if you make it a regular date you run an increased risk of a disease called cirrhosis, in which liver cells turn to scar tissue.
-It may not seem like a big deal now, but if the disease goes too far there is no cure.
+A heavy session puts a big strain on this vital organ, and if you regularly drink this quantity you increase the risk of a disease called cirrhosis, which causes liver cells to turn to scar tissue.
+It may not seem like a big deal, but if the disease goes too far there is no cure.

-- Foot in mouth problems: Heavy drinking messes with your coordination, not just physically but speech-wise, too.
-Getting seriously drunk might give you the Dutch courage to make a move at the office party, but consider what kind of result you can hope to achieve in that condition.
-Slurring your words isn’t much of a turn on, while statistics suggest one in five binge drinkers who do pull regret it afterwards.
+- Foot in mouth disease: Heavy drinking messes with your coordination, not just physically but speech-wise, too.
+Getting seriously drunk might give you the courage to make a move at the office party, while not thinking about the repercussions.
+Statistics suggest one in five binge drinkers who manage to win someone over end up regretting it the next morning.

-- Binge behaviour: Binge boozing on a regular basis can shape your future drinking habits, often leading to a harmful relationship with alcohol.
+- Binge behaviour: Binge boozing on a regular basis can shape your future drinking habits, often leading to a toxic relationship with alcohol.

 - Drinkaware offers advice and information on alcohol and your drinking habits.